lanl/tardigrade-asp/docs/gitlab_setup.rst

 .. note::

    Note: the remaining steps are a truncated version of the W-13 Git project `ECMF contribution guide`_.  which can also be found in the `W-13 DevOps Manual`_.
 Critically, these steps will omit the Jira task creation and Bitbucket Pull-Request (PR) steps.
 The Bitbucket PR steps may be reproduced using the contribution guide, but your project will have to create a Jira project prior to integrating the Jira workflow.
-Contact the xcp devops team
-   <devops-help@lanl.gov> to create a Jira project.
-You can email the W-13 DevOps
-   team <w13devops@lanl.gov> for notes about setup.
+Contact the `AEA Gitlab group`_ owners to create new sub-groups or projects.
+You can email the W-13 DevOps team w13devops@lanl.gov for notes about setup.

 1. Create a feature branch for your project name updates